NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 parameters which can control the quality of the result will be explored.

 See :numref:`sfs_outputs` for where ``sfs`` stores its outputs.

+See :numref:`sfs_kaguya` for an example of running SfS on Kaguya TC images.

 .. _sfs_inspection: